mallockey/hans/readme.md

 If you receive a a permission error, you will need to change permissions on the `main.sh` using `chmod`

-# Input Files
+## Input Files

-The main idea behind this script is that you'd only have to edit two files.
-The `softwareList.json` file :
+`softwareList.json` file is used to list all the software to install :

 ```json
 [